 We have already seen that the Greek word for bitterness is the exact word rendered as poison.
 Now let’s look at the Old Testament word for bitterness.
 In Hebrew, it is marah, and here are some of the descriptive words used to define it: bitter, angry, chafed, discontented, and heavy.
 In the passage above, Jesus equated being angry at your brother with murder!
 Unforgiveness that stems from unresolved anger and bitterness is indeed a heavy load to bear.
 Someone once compared unforgiveness to the barbaric ancient Roman practice of strapping a dead person to a prisoner as punishment.
 The dead body not only weighed the prisoner down, but it infected them with gangrene.
 That is what unforgiveness is like.
 You carry the person who hurt you around on your back until it finally kills you.
 It is just that deadly!

 To use another analogy, imagine being bitten by a snake and having its poisonous venom moving quickly towards your heart.
 Someone comes along and offers you the antidote.
 Would you refuse it?
 Of course not!
 This analogy is not so farfetched.
 In fact, there is a story in the Old Testament that parallels the cure for bitterness.
 It’s found in Numbers 21:1-9.
-Jesus referred to this account in His dialog with Nicodemus.
+Jesus referred to this account in His dialog with Nicodemus John 3:1-18.

-Read Numbers 21:1-9 and John 3:1-18.
-What were these accounts in alluding to?